 When a parent naturalizes, his or her children (under the age of 18 and living with the parent at the time) may “derive” U.S. citizenship automatically, provided they are also permanent residents.
 What’s more, a child who gets U.S. citizenship through derivation does not have to participate in a naturalization ceremony.
 Generally, foreign-born children under 18 automatically acquire U.S. citizenship if three requirements are met:

 The laws on the automatic naturalization of children have varied over the years.
 Making a determination if the law applies to you is dependent on the law that existed when your parent’s naturalization took place.
+Also, citizenship cannot be derived from step parents.
 Check eligibility for free by starting the application on CitizenPath.
-If you have a complex situation or are unsure, seek the assistance of an experienced immigration attorney that can guide you through this process.
+However, seek the assistance of an experienced immigration attorney that can guide you through this process if you have a complex situation or can’t find the necessary documents.

 Citizenship through Naturalization